I’ve used WP Rocket for a looong time.

 Separate Cache Files For Mobile Devices: Off – only enable if you have mobile-specific elements and need WP Rocket to show them using a separate mobile cache, or in situations like if you’re using the Avada theme / WP Touch.
 Otherwise, you should keep this setting turned off.

 User Cache: Off – only enable if you have logged-in users (i.e. bbPress) where there’s user-specific content.
-In this case, WP Rocket gives each user their own cached version.
+However, enabling this can also increase CPU usage.
 If you turn this on and have custom login and logout pages, make sure those are excluded from the cache.
-If this is turned on, there are several helper plugins to get user cache working properly like force page caching, disable page caching for logged-in users, and common cache for logged-in users.
+If this is turned on, there are several helper plugins to get user cache working properly such as force page caching, disable page caching for logged-in users, and common cache for logged-in users.

 Cache Lifespan: 24 hours – a lower number means the cache refreshes frequently but increases CPU usage (good if you publish content frequently and need your site updated).
 A higher number means the cache won’t refresh as frequently which can decrease CPU usage (good if you don’t publish content often and want to save server resources).
 If you’re getting CPU issues, you can also use WP Rocket’s helper plugin to disable automatic cache clearing.